 SLS1301: Career & Life Planning

-This course is offered fully online for students who are undeclared and provides an overview of career development theories and decision-making skills for career/life planning.
+This course is offered for students who are undeclared and provides an overview of career development theories and decision-making skills for career/life planning.
 It focuses on self-assessment, choosing a major, exploring career options and developing an action plan to help achieve career goals.
 The course engages students in the use of critical thinking skills in evaluating their interests, values, skills, and personality in order to understand how personal characteristics influence career choices.
 Students who take this class will: complete online career assessments inventories; conduct informational interviews; formulate an action plan for achieving career goals; use various information resources to research academic majors and career options.

 Dean of Students